-When children are added to the admissions register, the school must record the expected start date of the pupil.
-If the young person does not arrive on the start date, the school should contact the local authority at the earliest opportunity.
-For admissions to the school, apart from at the "start of the school's youngest year", schools are required to notify the local authority "within five days when a pupil's name is added to the admission register and provide all the information held within the admission register about the pupil".
+When children are added to the admissions register, we must record the expected start date of the pupil.
+If the child does not arrive on the start date, we will contact the local authority at the earliest opportunity.
+For admissions to the school, apart from at the "start of the school's youngest year", we are required to notify the local authority "within five days when a pupil's name is added to the admission register and provide all the information held within the admission register about the pupil".

 When a pupil leaves the school, the admission register must also record: